python-tap/tappy/README.md

 Motivation
 ----------

-Some projects have extremely heterogenous programming environments with many programming languages and tools.
-Because of the simplicity of TAP, the protocol can function as a *lingua franca* for testing.
-When every testing tool on a project can create TAP, a team can get a holistic view of their system.
+Some projects have mixed programming environments with many programming languages and tools.
+Because of TAP's simplicity, it can function as a *lingua franca* for testing.
+When every testing tool can create TAP, a team can get a holistic view of their system.
 Python did not have a bridge from `unittest` to TAP so it was difficult to integrate a Python test suite into a larger TAP ecosystem.

 tappy is Python's bridge to TAP.

 ![TAP streaming demo][stream]

 Goals
 -----